ethereum/consensus-specs/specs/_features/eip6110/fork.md

 ## Introduction

-This document describes the process of Deneb upgrade.
+This document describes the process of EIP-6110 upgrade.

 ## Configuration